 What: Traditional camp with a lake and cabins, fishing, hiking, archery and more.
 Campers will have the opportunity to register for three daily classes from any of our four course areas; Arts & Crafts, Environmental Education, Shooting Sports and Waterfront.
 Campers will also participate in a variety of traditional camp activities and they will bunk with their peers in one of eleven rustic cabins.

-When: Six week-long session running from July 1 – August 10.
+When: Six week-long session beginning on July 7.

 Cost: The Base camp fee is $550 per week of camp.
 They offer many discounts that may apply to you and your family.